tsl-sxsw-2014/dinner/README.md

 - `cd` Navigate to your Home folder
 - `cd <folder name>` Navigate into a subfolder
 - `cd ..` Navigate back to the parent folder
+- `Control + c` Stop the server, get back to command line

 ## Nitrous.io reference